sstelfox/stelfox.net/content/blog/2017-12-18-cross-compiling-gentoo-for-xilinx-boards.md

 ```

 We now need to sync the system's packages and fix portage.
 This is where we
-have to work around the issue of it being incorrectly installed:
+have to work around the issue of portage being incorrectly installed by
+prefixing any use of the portage python module with a '64 bit' path:

 ```
 PYTHONPATH='/usr/lib64/python2.7/site-packages' env-update